airyhq/airy/CONTRIBUTING.md

 to have Bazel check your Java code for linting errors.

 Buildifier and Prettier are bundled up in a single Bazel command.
-So you can run:
+So you can run

 ```sh
 bazel run //:check
 ```

-to check your code and:
+to check your code and

 ```sh
 bazel run //:fix
 ```

-to try fixing linting issues automatically.
+to have the linters try and fix and the issues.

 ## Test your change